Jorge-Chinchilla/flask-kuber-devops/README.md

    - Run your image in a new container with the command `docker run --name flask-app-container -p 5001:5000 test-flask-image`.
    - Go to localhost:5001 on your browser ensure your app is running as expected.
 10. Commit and push your changes to the repository.
+11. We haven't merged the changes from our `feature/flask-app-start` branch into the development branch.
+Let's create a pull request in GitHub to merge from `feature/flask-app-start` into development.
+We'll not go into depth with this step, but ensure that after creating the PR, you merge the changes into the development branch.

 ### Step 3: Google Cloud Setup
 The app will be deploy in kubernetes cluster in Google Cloud, to avoid charges to our credit cards, we will create an account with a 90 days trial and 300$ in credits.